 Another major project sponsored and supported by the NCRI Women’s Committee is to save the lives of political prisoners in Iran.
 Especially during the coronavirus pandemic, the committee monitors conditions of female political prisoners who are not only deprived of their needed medical treatment as a way of torture and gradual killing but exposes them to the virus in overcrowded and plagued dungeons.

 Nurses make up one of the most oppressed women in Iran as demonstrated during the coronavirus pandemic.
 They are not regularly paid despite working overtime and round the clock since the outbreak of the pandemic.
-The clerical regime officials say between 20,000 and 30,000 nurses have been infected with the virus and 100s have died of COVID-19.
+The clerical regime officials say more than 100,000 nurses have been infected with the virus and 100s have died of COVID-19.